Housing Benefit and Council Tax support

 If you're getting Housing Benefit or the housing element of Universal Credit, you may be able to get extra help if you're struggling to pay the rest of the rent yourself.
-Visit our discretionary payments pages for more information.
+Visit our discretionary payments for rent web page for more information.

 Discretionary payments for Council Tax

 If you're getting Council Tax Support but still have problems meeting your Council Tax payments, you may be able to get extra help.
-Visit our discretionary payments pages for more information.
+Visit our discretionary payments for Council Tax web page for more information.

 You can still claim child benefit if you have not been able to register your baby's birth because of restrictions due to coronavirus.
 You can claim Child Benefit on the GOV.UK website.